Skip to Content

 Review periodically.
 Over time, some memories may become outdated.
 Check your stored memories occasionally and clean up anything that’s no longer relevant.

 Use memories instead of editing instructions.
-If you want to adjust a workflow’s behavior without changing its configuration, just tell your assistant what to remember.
-It’s often easier than editing the workflow directly.
+If you want to adjust a routine’s behavior without changing its configuration, just tell your assistant what to remember.
+It’s often easier than editing the routine directly.

 Last updated on